-For a component model to better support the technical requirements of analysability (section 2.1.1), testability (section 2.1.2), and resource consumption (section 2.1.4), the component model should be configured pre-runtime, i.e. at compile time.
-Here a configuration means both configuration of component behaviour and interconnections between components.
-Component technologies for use in the Office/Internet domain usually focus on dynamic configurations [2][3].
-This is of course appropriate in this specific domain where one usually has access to ample resources.
-Embedded systems, however, face another reality; that is, with resource constrained nodes running complex, dependable, control applications.
+Better support for the technical requirements of analysability (section 2.1.1), testability (section 2.1.2), and resource consumption (section 2.1.4), are achieved by using preruntime configuration.
+Here, configuration means both configuration of component behaviour and interconnections between components.
+Component technologies for use in the Office/Internet domain usually focus on dynamic configurations [9, 19].
+This is of course appropriate in these specific domains, where one usually has access to ample resources.
+Embedded systems, however, face another reality; with resource constrained nodes running complex, dependable, control applications.

-A motivation for the static configuration is that a typical embedded system does not interact directly with the user.
-A node is started, e.g., when the ignition key is turned on, and is running as a self-contained control unit until the key is turned off.
-Hence, there is no need to reconfigure the system during runtime.
 However, most vehicles can operate in different modes, hence the technology must support switches between a set of statically configured modes.
 Static configuration also improves the development process related requirement of understandability (section 2.2.4), since each possible configuration is known before run-time.

-&lt;sup>2 This can be view as a "glass box" component model, where it possible to acquire a "use-only" license from a third party.
+1This can be view as a "glass box" component model, where it possible to acquire a "use-only" license from a third party.
 This license model is today quite common in the embedded systems market.